[Minor revision–posted 5/4/20 (replaces 5/26/16 edition)]

 Pursuant to state legislation, all new employees must attend non-discrimination training within the first 30 days of employment and receive supplemental training every two years.
 This training includes Sexual Harassment Prevention Training.
 Employees are required to sign a statement that verifies attendance at this training.
 The university will maintain records of attendance at the training for each employee.

-Employees are informed of the TTU EEO policy through new employee orientations, compliance EEO training sessions, operating policies, which are available online, the Faculty Handbook, and the placement of EEO federal and state posters at various locations throughout the campus.
-Information about the TTU EEO policy can also be obtained from the TTU Office of Human Resources and the TTUS Office of Equal Employment Opportunity.
+Employees are informed of the TTU EO policy through new employee orientations; compliance EO training sessions; operating policies, which are available online; the Faculty Handbook; and the placement of EO federal and state posters at various locations throughout the campus.
+Information about the TTU EO policy can also be obtained from the TTU Office of Human Resources and the TTUS Office of Equal Opportunity.

 2. Affirmative Action Program